mikhaelamartin/Bank-Churn/README.md

 #### Customers Who Spend A Lot and Spend Often Are Less Likely to Churn
 Feature Importance Table with Feature Selection
 ![](https://github.com/mikhaelamartin/Bank-Churn/blob/master/images/feature_importance.PNG)

-### Dataset
-We will be using a [credit card service company](https://www.kaggle.com/sakshigoyal7/credit-card-customers) dataset from Kaggle.

 ### Bank Churners Table